-- this is the Cotswolds.
-Declared an Area of Outstanding Natural Beauty
+- Ideally located in the centre of Broadway village within the stunning Cotswolds - an Area of Outstanding Natural Beauty

 The perfect place to get away from busy modern life; stroll through the scenic landscapes, cuddle up in a cute, creaky cafe with exposed beams and enjoy a spot of traditional afternoon tea.